 - Medicine or prescriptions for cramps, nausea, or diarrhea as desired.

 - Instructions on what to do in the event of significant discomfort, excessive vaginal bleeding, or other significant adverse reactions.

-- A phone number to call if she has questions after taking the misoprosotol.
+- A phone number to call if the patient has questions.

 - The name and phone number of the health care provider who will handle emergencies.

 Administration of mifepristone and misoprostol for the termination of pregnancy is contraindicated in patients with any of the following conditions:

 - Confirmed or suspected ectopic pregnancy.
 Mifepristone is not effective for terminating ectopic pregnancies.